Take your students from Ninth through Twelfth Grades with our unstructured Secondary Unit Program.

 Alternatively, for an already-made course to teach your 8th or 9th grade student how to write the five most common high school essays, check out our Essay Styles for High School course!

 What’s included in the Secondary Unit Program?

-Our Secondary Unit Program includes nine historical units and one resource unit covering from Ancients through Modern times, a separate 100+ page, spiral bound Teacher’s Manual covering Sixth through Twelfth Grades, a download of customizable forms, graphic organizers and other resources, and a digital file of nine printable, cut-apart history bookmarks corresponding to our nine units.
+Our Secondary Unit Program includes nine historical units and one resource unit covering from Ancients through Modern times, a 100+ page Teacher’s Manual covering Sixth through Twelfth Grades, a download of customizable forms, graphic organizers and other resources, and a digital file of nine printable, cut-apart history bookmarks corresponding to our nine units.